Massacre of the Slavníks

 The Massacre of the Slavníks was an act of violence during which Bohemian nobles of Boleslaus II, Duke of Bohemia slaughtered the members of the competing Slavník dynasty in Libice on 28 September 995.
 Only Soběslav, Adalbert, and their stepbrother Radim survived.
-According to older sources, this act was considered to be the event that brought about the founding of the Bohemian state.
+According to older sources, this act was considered to be the event that brought about the founding of the Duchy of Bohemia.
 Other similar instances are reported during this same period of foundation, but no archaeological evidence of them exists.

 Timeline of the bloodshed

 On 28 September 995, the Slavník clan was celebrating Saint Wenceslaus' Day in their gord at Libice.
 Wenceslaus had been murdered exactly 60 years prior in Stará Boleslav.
 In the middle of the celebration, Bohemian nobles stormed the gord and murdered all present members of the Slavník clan in the vicinity of the church.

 Of the Slavníks, only Soběslav, Adalbert (who had just left Bohemia, which he resented, for a second time, never to return), and their stepbrother Radim survived.

 Though some textbooks mention the burning and slaughter of the entire village, contemporary sources discuss only the Slavník massacre.
 This is confirmed by the hundred years of archaeological research conducted in Libice; no significant burn layers were found, and the hillfort was confirmed to have carried out its function even after these events.

 The Slavníks had requested a truce on that day on account of the celebration, but the attackers declared that if Wenceslaus was their saint, Boleslaus was theirs (it was Boleslaus, duke of Bohemia, who had killed Saint Wenceslaus, his brother, 60 years prior).